The article was updated on October 24, 2022.

 The chances that someone will simply come across your app on the app store or find your website online and then be converted into a loyal user are quite small (even with SEO and app store optimization).
 Thus, you need to reach out to your target audience using all possible marketing channels.
 The proven ways to build your community include social media, influencer marketing, and content marketing.

-With global eCommerce revenues expecting to surpass $4 trillion by 2020, online retail is still one of the most attractive markets for a startup.
+With global eCommerce revenues expected to surpass $28.02 trillion by 2028, online retail is still one of the most attractive markets for a startup.
 Tophatter is only one of many ambitious startups, representing the new eCommerce wave.
 Despite fierce competition, we will see more startups entering the scene as the market continues to grow in the near future.

 If you want to enter the eCommerce market but don’t know where to start, get in touch with our team.
 You will receive personal consultation on how to build an online marketplace from scratch, as well as valuable business advice from our team.